mxmxmarexmxm/ChatFlix/README.md

 ChatFlix is a web application built with React, Firebase, and CSS modules.
 The app is designed to look and feel like NetFlix, but instead of movies, it is all about programming and related topics.

+You can check out the live demo of ChatFlix [here](https://mxmxmarexmxm.github.io/ChatFlix/).

 ## Features

 1.  **Authentication Options**